Increases in joint range of motion with the Bodywall system

 Patria A Hume, Simon Pearson and Chris Whatman present the results of their study to determine the effectiveness of the Bodywall system in improving joint range of motion

 Flexibility has important implications in terms of sporting performance, health and fitness, and general movement function.
 The Bodywall is a new training tool developed to help improve joint range of motion.
 This study aimed to determine the effectiveness of the Bodywall system in improving joint range of motion.
-Forty five subjects from the general active population were assigned to one of three groups (Bodywall stretching; control stretching; no stretching) and measured for joint range of motion before and after a six-week intervention period.
-The two stretching groups both produced significant increases in joint range of motion, with the Bodywall group showing greater improvement.
-No changes in range of motion were seen in the non-stretching group.
+Forty-five subjects from the general active population were assigned to one of three groups (Bodywall stretching; control stretching; no stretching) and measured for joint range of motion before and after a six-week intervention period.
+The two stretching groups both produced significant increases in the joint range of motion, with the Bodywall group showing greater improvement.
+No changes in a range of motion were seen in the non-stretching group.

 The range of motion (ROM) around a joint (Prentice 1983) can be referred to as either static or dynamic flexibility.
-Static flexibility is the degree to which a joint can be passively moved to its end point of range of motion and dynamic flexibility is the joints ease of movement through its ROM (Blum & Beaudoin 2000).
+Static flexibility is the degree to which a joint can be passively moved to its endpoint of a range of motion and dynamic flexibility is the joints ease of movement through its ROM (Blum & Beaudoin 2000).
 Angular measurements of limits of joints motion are usually used to determine static flexibility, whereas dynamic flexibility is examined by measures of muscle stiffness (Knudson, 1999).
 Muscle stiffness is defined as the force required to produce a given change in length (Shrier & Gossal 2000).

 Improving flexibility is an important goal in the training and rehabilitation of athletes, as increases in flexibility are thought to help prevent injuries (Muir et al. 1999) and to enhance performance (Godges et al. 1993).
 Flexibility is also an important aspect of clinical rehabilitation.
 The most common and easiest method of improving flexibility is through stretching exercises including static, passive, ballistic, and proprioceptive neuromuscular facilitation (PNF) techniques.
 Increases in ROM have been reported following both chronic (Draper et al. 2002) and acute stretching (Godges et al., 1993; McNair & Stanley 1996)[6,10] in a variety of joints.
 The indication from previous studies has been that static stretching and PNF stretching are the most effective in terms of increasing joint ROM, with any difference between these two methods being inconclusive (Condon & Hutton 1986; Gribble et al. 1999)[3,7].
 For our study static stretching was chosen over PNF due to the relative simplicity of the static stretching method, and because the majority of the target subject group (active, general population) were likely to have previously experienced static stretching, but possibly not PNF.
 Previous studies also indicated that the greatest changes in ROM were gained when stretches were held for 15 to 30 seconds (Bandy et al. 1997; Feland et al. 2001; Madding et al. 1987; Mohr et al. 1998)[1,5,9,11] and were repeated three to five times (Taylor et al. 1997).